-Service providers used:
+Service providers used :

 Prestataire Utilisation

 MSCI Données brutes / entreprises

 Taxonomie

 Principales Incidences Négative (PAI)

 Risque physique et de transition (VAR Climat)

 ISS Ethix Armes controversées

 ISS Proxy Echange Conseil pour le vote aux AG

 CDP Données Carbone

 Données eau et usage des sols

 CDP Temperature Ratings Température induite

-CDP Temperature Ratings Température induite

-Lastly, DNCA Finance has set up a process for controlling the quality of ESG data received from its suppliers, notably through the creation of a cross-functional sustainable investment committee, one of whose missions is to monitor and support the operational processes of business teams, including the following points deployed at data committee level (ESG data sourcing, flow instruction, ESG data structuring (data dictionary/repository), distribution of ESG data from the repository to any business tools).
+Finally, DNCA Finance has set up a quality control process for ESG data received from its suppliers, notably through the establishment of a cross-functional sustainable investment committee, one of whose missions is to monitor and support the operational processes of the business teams, including the following points deployed at data committee level (ESG data sourcing, flow instruction, ESG data structuring (data dictionary/repository), distribution of ESG data from the repository to any business tools).

 ESG analysis of securities is carried out under the supervision of the Responsible Investment team.
-Using the ABA tool, it reviews responsibility risk analysis, analysis of contribution to sustainable transition, monitoring of controversies and newsflow, and meetings with company directors.
+Using the ABA tool, it reviews the analysis of responsibility risk, the analysis of the contribution to sustainability, the monitoring of controversies and newsflow, and meetings with company directors.
 The analysis is carried out exclusively in-house, and does not include any ratings from external agencies.